makersacademy/takeaway-challenge/README.md

 * Test coverage on TakeAway print_menu class is not 100%, is it necessary to ensure test coverage as the responsibility should depend on Menu class?
 Not sure what matchers we can use here.
 * Review RSpec context block naming & structure, improvements to refactor RSpec tests using DRY principle.
 * commit more often and at sensible points
+* Check that the tests work in isolation.